The graph of implicit edge dependencies for indecomposability and beyond: New rays of the submodular cone

 Now, we focus on $\Pnm$ and $\Qnm$ for $n, m\geq 1$, $(n, m) \ne (1, 1)$.
-Recall from the introduction that a \defn{deformed $N$-permutahedron} is a deformation of the permutahedron $\permuto[N]$, equivalently, it is a polytope $\pol\subset\R^N$ whose edges are parallel to $\b e_i - \b e_j$ for some $i, j\in [N]$, see \cite[Definition 6.1]{Postnikov2009}.
-In the upcoming sections, we will prove theorems that combine in the following key corollary.
+Recall from the introduction that a \defn{deformed $N$-permutahedron} is a deformation of the permutahedron $\permuto[N]$, equivalently, it is a polytope $\pol~\subset~\R^N$ whose edges are parallel to $\b e_i - \b e_j$ for some $i, j\in [N]$, see \cite[Definition 6.1]{Postnikov2009}.
+In the upcoming sections, we will prove theorems that combined give the following key result.

 \begin{theorem} For integers $n, m\geq 1$ with $n+m \geq 5$, the polytopes $\Pnm$ and $\Qnm$ are indecomposable deformed $(n+m)$-permutahedra that are not isomorphic to matroid polytopes. \end{theorem}